Motion on Amendments 1 to 6

 We debated the question of excluding others such as vulnerable road users before, and I will not revisit the point.
 We have taken a clear view on the scope of these requirements with regard to whiplash, and that is where we are.

-On the matter of a six-year period for review, it will be necessary to collate data from at least three years so that we can produce a comprehensive review of cost and savings.
+On the matter of a six-year period for review, it will be necessary to collate data from at least three years so that we can produce a comprehensive review of costs and savings.
 Therefore, we do not consider the period for the report to be excessive in that context.

 The noble Earl, Lord Kinnoull, alluded to Clause 11 and what he saw as the onerous obligations on insurers.
 It is only appropriate that obligations be placed on insurers regarding this matter when potentially very significant savings will be achieved.
 We make no apology for that, but I observe that these provisions were developed after consultation with insurers and the FCA.
 However, I readily acknowledge the point that he made about the cost to, among others, NHS Resolution regarding the present discount rate.
 It seems unfortunate that we have moved from a regime where the discount rate remained at 2.5% for 16 years, only to be subject to what might be termed a cliff-edge change due to the long period that it remained at that level, and was brought down to minus 0.75%.
-That is why we intend to bring Part 2 into effect at Royal Assent with the two time limits—debated before—of 90 days and 140 days, so that this matter can be brought under control sooner rather than later.
+We intend to bring Part 2 into effect at Royal Assent with the two time limits—debated before—of 90 days and 140 days, so that this matter can be brought under control sooner rather than later.

 With those observations, I hope the House will accept that the Bill will work to improve the present position.
 We believe that we now have a much stronger Bill that will ensure that consumers see the benefits that arise from these reforms.
-I beg to move.